josephdouce/lezyne-gps-tools/lzm_builder/tools/README.md

 File: `lzm_builder/tools/osm-grid.html`

-Purpose: visually plan an area of interest (polygon) or load a GPX track and emit a resumable bash script to download OpenStreetMap highway data in fixed 0.20° × 0.20° tiles from the Overpass API.
+Purpose: visually plan an area of interest (polygon) or load a GPX track and emit a resumable bash script to download OpenStreetMap highway data in grid tiles.
+The tool supports a configurable cell size (0.05°–0.30°, default 0.20°).

 Key behavior and notes:

 - Tile size and indexing
-    - Fixed cell size: 0.20° × 0.20° (latitude × longitude).
+    - Configurable cell size: 0.05°–0.30° (latitude × longitude).
+Default is 0.20°.
     - Computed using integer indices to avoid accumulation errors:
         - startLatIndex = floor(minLat / 0.20)
         - endLatIndex   = ceil(maxLat / 0.20)